Predicting milk traits from spectral data using Bayesian probabilistic partial least squares regression: Predicting milk traits from MIR and SERS spectral data

 As is good statistical practice, to validate the reported prediction intervals the prediction interval coverage is reported in Table \ref{tab:mir_coverage} for each of the three BPLS methods.
 Here, L-BPLS interval widths are narrower for the heat stability trait compared to the other two methods---this could be due to the additional bias introduced by the LASSO-type penalty.
 All three methods have slightly overconfident intervals for the RCT trait, with BPLS exhibiting the strongest bias, suggesting potentially inadequate model fit; the coverage could be further improved by adjusting the variable transformation.
 It is noteworthy that the estimated prediction interval coverage for casein was very close to the target $95\%$.
 Casein constitutes approximately 80\% of total milk protein \citep{FaJi2004} and the total protein content of milk can be predicted very accurately with standard methods \citep{BoDi2011}.
 For all three traits, the Gaussianity assumption appears appropriate, particularly for casein.
 The slightly too narrow prediction intervals for heat stability and RCT suggest a possibly more nuanced relationship between these technological traits of milk and the MIR spectra.
 Furthermore, there can ambiguity about the ground-truth measurements of the traits themselves (e.g.\ measuring the heat stability of milk using an oil bath is arguably subjective), naturally limiting the accuracy of any statistical model.

-Further analyses of the MIR data where two quarters of data are used for training and the remaining two are used for testing can be found in Appendix E.1 of the Supplementary Material.
+Further analyses of the MIR data where two quarters of data are used for training and the remaining two are used for testing can be found in Appendix F.2 of the Supplementary Material.